stephanieyenyu/AMR_System/docs/state-machines.md

 **Returns skip `pending` in practice.** `POST /liff/return-request/submit` writes `status=pickup_now` directly.
-The `pending` node is shown for symmetry with the delivery flow; no return parcel is observed in that state.
+The `pending` node is shown for symmetry with the delivery flow; no return package is observed in that state.

-**`completed` does not end the workflow.** The parcel is inside the robot.
+**`completed` does not end the workflow.** The package is inside the robot.
 Staff must open the door, remove it, and close the door — recorded by `return_door_opened_at`, `return_retrieved_at`, and `door_closed_at` rather than by a status change.